 When should the medicine start working?

-The medicine will start working straight away but you will not see any difference in your child.
+The medicine will start working straight away, although you will not see any difference in your child.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of sevelamer, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Sevelamer, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?

 Do not give the missed dose.
 Just give the next dose as usual, with the next meal.

 You are unlikely to cause harm if you give an extra dose of Sevelamer by mistake.
 If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).